Dr. Omer Javed |

 Dr. Omer Javed holds PhD in Economics degree from the University of Barcelona, Spain.
 A former economist at International Monetary Fund, his work focuses on institutional and

 political economy, macroeconomic stabilization and economic growth.
 He is the author of the Springer published book, ‘The Economic Impact of International Monetary Fund programmes: institutional quality, macroeconomic stabilization and economic growth’.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.